 Just because a company hasn’t reported that they’ve been a victim of a data breach, doesn’t mean that they’re breach-free.
 The Verizon study discovered that 60% of companies take months to discover a breach.
 So, by the time they send out that apologetic email informing you of a breach, your sensitive data may already be making the rounds.

 9. 4,800 Websites Per Month Are Injected With Formjacking Code

 Formjacking is to a website what a credit card skimmer is to a gas pump.
 A site infected with formjacking code captures your data as an online order form is submitted and sends it to the bad guys that infected the site.

-Symantec reports that roughly 4,800 websites are infected with formjacking code per month.
+Roughly 4,800 websites are infected with formjacking code per month.
 More than 3.7 million formjacking attacks were attempted in 2018.

-While many companies may have strong cybersecurity, attackers have found a way around this by infecting the sites of those companies’ suppliers and partners, allowing them to transmit the virulent codes along with legitimate orders.
+While many companies may have strong cybersecurity, attackers have found a way around this by infecting the sites of those companies’ suppliers, and partners, allowing them to transmit the virulent codes along with legitimate orders.